Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 The aspect ratio of a tire is a numerical representation of the height of the sidewall in relation to the width of the tire.
 This ratio is expressed as a percentage and can impact the overall comfort and handling of the vehicle.
 A lower aspect ratio may provide better cornering ability, while a higher aspect ratio may offer a smoother ride.

-In summary, understanding tire size involves considering the diameter, width, and aspect ratio of the tire.
+In summary, understanding involves considering the diameter, width, and aspect ratio of the tire.
 Each of these factors plays a crucial role in determining the performance and characteristics of a tire, so it is important to choose the right size for your vehicle’s specific needs.

 Further breakdown: